End of the Maine Course

-The sun shone brilliantly over a cloudless blue sky this morning as we finally left the Ellsworth/Acadia area at 7 a.m., driving west toward Augusta for a visit to the state capitol.
+The sun shone brilliantly over a cloudless blue sky Wednesday morning as we finally left the Ellsworth/Acadia area at 7 a.m., driving west toward Augusta for a visit to the state capitol.
 Just before 8, we recrossed the spectacular Penobscot Narrows Bridge and shortly stopped at Mt.
 Prospect Cemetery in Stockton Springs for our first letterbox of the day.

 Penobscot Narrows Bridge |